mui/mui-x/packages/x-codemod/README.md

 If you are using `GridRowGroupingColumnMenuItems` and `GridRowGroupableColumnMenuItems` for grouping, consider fixing them manually as these imports are replaced by `GridColumnMenuGroupingItem` and may require some extra work to port.

-You can find more details about this breaking change in [the migration guide](https://next.mui.com/x/migration/migration-data-grid-v5/#column-menu).
+You can find more details about Data Grid breaking change in [the migration guide](https://next.mui.com/x/migration/migration-data-grid-v5/).